-Current features include a pool with three changing space, zero depth entry, two sand volleyball courts, two age-appropriate playground areas, a self-propelled play riding train, two tennis courts, a multi-purpose field, gaga pit, and parking lot.
+Current features include a pool with restrooms, two sand volleyball courts, two age-appropriate playground areas, a self-propelled play riding train, three tennis courts, a multi-purpose field, and parking lot.
+Improvements will be made to the bathhouse and a new play feature was added in 2013.